-We have entered into an amended and restated loan and security agreement (the "PWB Loan Agreement") with Pacific Western Bank ("PWB"), as described below in Note 6.
+In April 2022, we entered into an amended and restated loan and security agreement (the "PWB Loan Agreement") with Pacific Western Bank ("PWB"), as described below in Note 6.
 In conjunction with the PWB Loan Agreement, we became obligated to pay to PWB a one-time success payment of up to \$1.6 million (the "Success Fee") upon achieving certain conditions defined in the PWB Loan Agreement (the "Success Fee Event").
 The Success Fee Event occurred during the second quarter of 2023, resulting in the immediate payment in full of the required Success Fee.

 Prior to the occurrence of the Success Fee Event, we recognized a success payment liability that was stated at fair value and was considered Level 3 because its fair value measurement was based, in part, on significant inputs not observed in the market.
 Upon completion of the Success Fee Event, we paid the total \$1.6 million success payment and removed the corresponding success payment liability.
 We remeasured the success payment liability at each reporting date and immediately prior to the Success Fee Event.
-During the three months ended March 31, 2023, we recognized expense of \$1.0 million associated with the change in the fair value of the success payment liability which is included in other expense, net in the accompanying condensed consolidated statements of operations.
-We had no outstanding obligation associated with the Success Fee as of March 31, 2024 or December 31, 2023.
+During the six months ended June 30, 2023, we recognized expense of \$1.0 million associated with the change in the fair value of the success payment liability which is included in change in fair value of derivative liability in the accompanying condensed consolidated statements of operations.
+We had no outstanding obligation associated with the Success Fee as of June 30, 2024 or December 31, 2023.